CounterpartyXCP/Documentation/UI/CLI.md

 * --transfer-destination = for transfer of ownership of asset issuance rights.
 * --quantity = the quantity of ASSET to be issued
 * --asset = the name of the asset to be issued (if it’s available)
-* --divisible = whether or not the asset is divisible (must agree with previous issuances)
+* --divisible = the asset is divisible (must agree with previous issuances; omitted means indivisible)
 * --description = a description of the asset (set to ‘LOCK’ to lock against further issuances with non‐zero quantities).
 It can be up to 41 bytes with opreturn and up to 52 with pubkeyhash (see Optional Arguments further below).
 * --fee = the exact fee to be paid to miners